River Moy

 The River Moy is a river in the west of Ireland.
+It is renowned for its salmon fishing.

 Name

 Ptolemy's Geography (2nd century AD) described a river called Λιβνιου (Libniu, perhaps from *lei- "flow"), which probably referred to the River Moy.

 The Moy is first named in Adomnán's Life of Columba (c.
 700) as Modam fluvium.
 Later spellings include Muaide, Muadam, Múed, Múaid; the name An Mhuaidh is used in modern Irish.
 The name is possibly derived from the Old Irish word muad, meaning "noble."

 Geography

 The Moy rises at the foot of the Ox Mountains in County Sligo.
 It flows for 110 km.
 For the greater part of its length, it flows southwestward, entering County Mayo and passing near Swinford before passing through Foxford then turning north near the village of Kilmore and heading for the town of Ballina, where it enters the Atlantic Ocean at Killala Bay.
 The Moy Estuary is 5 mi long beginning at Ballina and running into Killala Bay.

 The catchment area of the River Moy is 2,086 km^{2}.